MaWiMa/CCS/readme.txt

 `-- readme.txt

 ----
-todo manually, only if you want to build your on website for testing
+todo manually, only if you want to build your own website for testing
 ----

 _site                          # website dir, to be createad manually